 MARKETING AND COMMUNICATIONS

-[Producer shall in consultation with Hull/Hull 2017 shall] develop the Marketing and Communications Plan [and such plan shall be subject to the approval of Hull 2017].
+Producer shall develop the Marketing and Communications Plan and such plan shall be subject to the approval of Hull 2017.

 Hull 2017 shall develop a marketing and communications plan for UK City of Culture and shall promote the Production as part of this plan.

-[The parties agree that both the timing and content of any public announcements (including public statements and press and other media) relating to the Production shall be governed by the Marketing and Communications Plan and the Producer acknowledges that it is intended that such public announcements will be made by Hull 2017.]
+The parties agree that both the timing and content of any public announcements (including public statements and press and other media) relating to the Production shall be governed by the Marketing and Communications Plan.

-[Producer shall inform Hull 2017 in advance of any promotional or media activity in connection with the Production [for inclusion where Producer has a media partner: and in particular shall (i) liaise with Hull 2017 regarding the Production’s media partner(s); (ii) ensure that there is no confusion that the media partner is associated with UK City of Culture or the Hull 2017 Brand; and (iii) otherwise ensure that the media partner(s) respect(s) the relevant terms of this Agreement and does not have any exclusive rights relating to the Production and that the rights of any Hull 2017 media partner shall take precedence over any other media partner].]
+Producer shall inform Hull 2017 in advance of any promotional or media activity in connection with the Production and shall obtain the consent of Hull 2017 before entering into any agreement with a media partner for inclusion where Producer has a media partner: and in particular shall (i) liaise with Hull 2017 regarding the Production’s media partner(s); (ii) ensure that there is no confusion that the media partner is associated with UK City of Culture or the Hull 2017 Brand; and (iii) otherwise ensure that the media partner(s) respect(s) the relevant terms of this Agreement and does not have any exclusive rights relating to the Production and that the rights of any Hull 2017 media partner shall take precedence over any other media partner

 BRANDING, PROMOTION AND CREDITING

-[To enable Hull 2017 and Producer to promote the Production in accordance with the Marketing and Communications Plan, Hull 2017 shall grant a licence of the Hull 2017 Brand to Producer in accordance with the separate Licence Agreement and Producer shall (i) grant a licence of the Producer Brand to Hull 2017 in accordance with the Licence Agreement and (ii) provide other relevant materials to Hull 2017 in accordance with this clause.]
+To enable Hull 2017 and Producer to promote the Production in accordance with the Marketing and Communications Plan, Hull 2017 shall grant a licence of the Hull 2017 Brand to Producer in accordance with the separate Licence Agreement and Producer shall (i) grant a licence of the Producer Brand to Hull 2017 in accordance with the Licence Agreement and (ii) provide other relevant materials to Hull 2017 in accordance with this clause.

-[Producer shall work with Hull 2017 to ensure that the Production installs and maintains such signs and/or other promotional material indicating the involvement of Hull 2017 with the Production as Hull 2017 may require from time to time and, in addition, Hull 2017 shall be entitled to promote UK City of Culture on a full page of the Producer’s website [and on [two] pages of any brochure or programme being produced in relation to the Production].]
+Producer shall work with Hull 2017 to ensure that the Production installs and maintains such signs and/or other promotional material indicating the involvement of Hull 2017 with the Production as Hull 2017 may require from time to time.

-Hull 2017 shall be entitled, at no cost to Hull 2017, to promote UK City of Culture and events forming part of UK City of Culture on a full page of the Producer’s website [and on [two] pages of any brochure or programme being produced in relation to the Production].
+Hull 2017 shall be entitled, at no cost to Hull 2017, to promote UK City of Culture and events forming part of UK City of Culture on a full page of the Producer’s website and on two pages of any brochure or programme being produced in relation to the Production.

-Producer shall obtain the approval of Hull 2017 prior to producing any marketing or promotional materials relating to the Production, including press kits (including electronic press kits (EPKs)), press materials, videos, DVDs, flyers, posters, digital content and other such materials (“Marketing Materials”) and shall provide Hull 2017 with a reasonable number of such Marketing Materials and such other materials as Hull 2017 may reasonably request to enable Hull 2017 to promote the Production as part of UK City of Culture.
+Producer shall obtain the approval of Hull 2017 prior to producing any marketing or promotional materials relating to the Production, including press kits (including electronic press kits (EPKs), press materials, videos, DVDs, flyers, posters, digital content and other such materials (“Marketing Materials”) and shall provide Hull 2017 with a reasonable number of such Marketing Materials and such other materials as Hull 2017 may reasonably request to enable Hull 2017 to promote the Production as part of UK City of Culture.

 Producer acknowledges that Hull 2017 wishes to use the Production name, images of relevant venues, images and footage relating to the Production, approved images and biographies of artists participating in the Production (the “Materials”) for marketing and promotion of the Production and UK City of Culture and shall provide the Materials to Hull 2017 for such usage.